McSwaggalot/garmin-strength/readme.md

 # Garmin Strength Data Extractor

+If you're like me and want to analyze your gym per-exercise trends across weight and volume, you'll know that this is not natively possible inside Garmin Connect.

 This project parses and extracts structured data from exported Garmin Connect `.fit` files specifically for **strength training activities**.
-It outputs a clean `.csv` file (or optionally `.xlsx`) with key metrics per set, including reps, weight, and training volume.
+It outputs a clean `.csv` file with key metrics per set, including reps, weight, and training volume.

 ## 🏋️‍♂️ Purpose